Ujusophy/fintech-streaming-data-pipeline/readme.md

 ## Project Structure

 ```
-fintech-streaming-pipeline/
+fintech-streaming-data-pipeline/
   ├── producer/
-  │     └── producer.py               # generates fake transactions, enriches with live exchange rates
+  │     └── producer.py
   ├── consumer/
-  │     ├── consumer.py               # reads from Kafka, writes to Iceberg
+  │     ├── consumer.py
-  │     ├── query_iceberg.py          # queries Iceberg with DuckDB including time travel
+  │     ├── query_iceberg.py
-  │     └── iceberg_to_snowflake.py   # loads Iceberg data into Snowflake
+  │     └── iceberg_to_snowflake.py
   ├── dbt_pipeline/
   │     └── models/
   │           ├── staging/
-  │           │     ├── stg_transactions.sql     # cleans and renames raw columns
+  │           │     ├── stg_transactions.sql
-  │           │     └── sources.yml              # registers Snowflake raw table as dbt source
+  │           │     └── sources.yml
   │           └── marts/
-  │                 ├── fct_transactions_by_country.sql        # volume and success rate by country
+  │                 ├── fct_transactions_by_country.sql
-  │                 ├── fct_transactions_by_payment_method.sql # breakdown by payment method
+  │                 ├── fct_transactions_by_payment_method.sql
-  │                 ├── fct_flagged_transactions.sql           # transactions above 300,000 NGN
+  │                 ├── fct_flagged_transactions.sql
-  │                 └── marts.yml                              # dbt tests
+  │                 └── marts.yml
-  └── docker-compose.yml              # spins up Kafka, Zookeeper, and MinIO
+  └── docker-compose.yml
 ```

 ---

 ## About the Data

-All transactions are fake — generated using the Python Faker library.
+All transactions are fake generated using the Python Faker library.
 Fields include merchant name, customer name, payment method, country, amount, and status.
 Nothing here represents real financial activity.

 One real element: each transaction is enriched with a live NGN to USD exchange rate pulled from the ExchangeRate API.
 The conversion values are accurate even though the transactions themselves are not.
-This mirrors how real cross-border payment systems handle currency conversion — fetch a live rate, apply it to the transaction, move on.
+This mirrors how real cross-border payment systems handle currency conversion.

 Transactions above 300,000 NGN are automatically flagged as suspicious.
-In a real system this rule would be far more sophisticated, but the point here is to show the pattern — flag at ingestion, surface in the dashboard.
+In a real system this rule would be far more sophisticated, but the point here is to show the pattern flag at ingestion, surface in the dashboard.

 ---